PEZ/js2clj2js/README.md

   * [js_data.cljs](src/js2clj2js/js_data.cljs) Button 2 uses macros like `js-interop/defn` and `js-interop/let` to retain the destructuring convenience of Clojure data
   * [js_mode.cljs](src/js2clj2js/js_mode.cljs) Button 3 uses the experimental macro `js-interop.alpha/js` to enter “JS mode” and reach almost to the levels of [squint-js](https://github.com/squint-cljs/squint) in the feeling of working with JavaScript data from the comfort of Clojure.

-**NB**: Both `js-interop` functions have the same performance profile.
-I included both to be able to compare their ergonomics.
+**NB**: Both the `js-interop` wielding buttons have the same performance profile.
+They differ in their ergonomics.

 It's not all bliss, of course.
 We're still dealing with mutable(!) data.
 And we do need to sprinkle in the occasional `#js` tag, and do things like `js-interop/push!`, and try not to forget to use `into-array` to create JS arrays out of Clojure vectors/lists.
 It's price to pay for the performance gain.
 As small a price as I know about.
 The performance gain is quite significant in this case.
 The demo app lets you _feel_ the difference.